BastCo/JupitrDNS/README.md

 # Jupitr DNS

-Jupitr DNS is a free hobby DNS service that blocks malicious sites.
+Jupitr DNS is a free hobby DNS service that blocks ads, trackers and malware.

 - No logs
 - DNSSEC support